penciless/binhjs/docs/routing.md

 # Routing

-URL Address indicates which content should be displayed on web page.
+URL Address indicates which content should be displayed on webpage.

 Router plays a role on detecting current URL parts and switching views.